666salvyboss/clipspace/README.txt

 - Requires admin rights **only on first run** if installing startup shortcut.
 - Avoid sharing `data_base.db` if sensitive content is stored.

+# ⚠️ PRIVATE LICENSED SOFTWARE

+This software is **machine-bound**, encrypted, and includes unique user identifiers.

+Unauthorized sharing, tampering, or reverse engineering will:
+- Break functionality
+- Trigger alerts to the license issuer
+- Violate the Digital Control Act (DCA-27)

+If you received this file by any means other than direct permission, delete it immediately.